kennyasare7/-Linux-and-Git-Cheat-Sheet/readme.md

 4. cp - copy files or directories
 5. pwd - print current working directory
 6. rm - remove a file or directory
+7. mv - move or rename files or directories